 RECOMMENDED: Full guide to outdoor activities for kids in NYC

-Posting up at NYC beaches and swimming pools is a great way to spend summer days as a family, but sometimes you and the kids are looking for a quick and easy way to cool off.
+These splash parks are worth a visit ASAP!
+Posting up at NYC beaches and swimming pools for kids is a great way to spend summer days as a family, but sometimes you and the kids are looking for a quick and easy way to cool off.
 These low-key splash parks and water playgrounds let little ones romp through fountains and sprinklers without packing up the beach bag or waiting in line at a crowded pool.
 Like Prospect Park's Splash Pad, many of these H20-fueled spaces are located within some of the best NYC parks for families, meaning there's plenty of dry fun to be had once the kids have had their fill of water play.

 Note: Make sure to bring your tot's swimsuit along—some playgrounds require kids to wear proper swimwear while splashing around.
 When you dry off, take a trip to some of our favorite playgrounds with famous artwork!